simonambridge/SparkSensorData/README.md

 p100,5.161374045313633
 ```

-First we can test netCat.
-In one terminal window type one of the examples above:
+OK, lets test it.

+First we can test netCat to show how it pushes data to a network port.

+In a terminal window start a netCat run:
 ```
 java netCat n 20 1000 9999
 *****************************************